louiseddp/sniper/README.md

 **This version is a fixed version for the PhD manuscript of Louise Dubois de Prisque**

+**Warning:** this version and its [counterpart without the orchestrator](https://github.com/louiseddp/sniper/tree/for-phd) cannot work on the same `opam` switch because they rely on different versions of `MetaCoq`, you should create two separate switches.**

 This plugin is an extension of [SMTCoq](https://smtcoq.github.io), a plugin to safely call external SMT solvers from Coq. `Sniper` extends SMTCoq by translating (a subset) of Coq goals into first-order logic